udexon/EMYL/README.md

 EMYL is a _CLOUDLESS_ free software / open source project:

 - You can inspect every line of code in the project;
-- You will run part of the code in your personal computer or mobile phone;
+- You will run part of the code in your personal computer or mobile phone as a server node;
 - You are free to inspect and modify the license agreement.

 Therefore, it is not possible to cheat you.